 - 4 egg whites chilled

-- 6 tbsp unbleached cake flour * such as King Arthur brand
+- 6 tablespoon unbleached cake flour * such as King Arthur brand

 - cooking spray *for greasing molds

-- First, start by placing the egg yolks, 1 tbsp sugar, vanilla and baking powder in a large bowl and whisk until mixed.
+- First, start by placing the egg yolks, 1 tablespoon sugar, vanilla and baking powder in a large bowl and whisk until mixed.